- Founder and CEO,Track 0

-- Founder and CEO of Track 0, UK
+Farhana Yamin is the Founder and CEO of Track 0.

-Ms Yamin has worked as a consultant to the European Commission from 1998-2002 providing advice on the EU Emissions Trading Directive.
-She is currently Special Adviser to Connie Hedegaard, EU Commissioner for Climate Action, on issues relating to the international negotiations and
+Farhana has also worked as a consultant to the European Commission, providing advice on the EU Emissions Trading Directive.
+She was Special Adviser to Connie Hedegaard, EU Commissioner for Climate Action, on issues relating to the international negotiations and

 She published numerous books and articles on the climate/development nexus.
 She was also a Lead Author for Intergovernmental Panel on Climate Change (IPCC) for three successive reports.